ViceBooster/HA-CEBL/README.md

   - Check the Home Assistant logs for any error messages.

 - **Data Not Updating:**
-  - The data updates every 10 minutes (1 minute if live).
+  - The data updates every 10 minutes (30 seconds if live).
 Ensure you wait for this interval.
   - Check your internet connection.

 ## Contributing